Fast and Light Alternative to Bryntum Gantt in 2026

 All in all, we can say that DHTMLX has a high-level API with just one Gantt object, making it much easier for web developers to get started with the library on a practical level.
 Bryntum Gantt has a larger but more complex API with an intricate architecture.
 As a result, DHTMLX has an easier learning curve than Bryntum.

 In general, Bryntum Gantt, built upon a modular architecture of diverse Bryntum widgets, poses a sharper learning curve due to its intricate structure.
 However, its advantage shines through for teams already acquainted with Bryntum widgets, as this prior knowledge can be instrumental for a swift mastery of Bryntum Gantt.
-On the other hand, DHTMLX library provides a more centralized functionality, simplifying integration and promising rapid results, beneficial for smaller developer teams in particular.
+On the other hand, DHTMLX library provides a more centralized functionality, simplifying integration and enabling faster prototyping, testing, and development for projects of any scale, from agile startups to large enterprise applications.

 Samples, Demos, and Guides

 Using a commercial JS library, web developers always count on auxiliary materials that simplify the implementation of Gantt features.
-DHTMLX and Bryntum offer considerable packages of live samples (300+ for DHTMLX Gantt vs 100+ for Bryntum Gantt) that help to get a clear idea of how a particular feature should work and significantly shorten a learning curve.
+DHTMLX and Bryntum offer considerable packages of live samples (850+ for DHTMLX Gantt vs 150+ for Bryntum Gantt) that help to get a clear idea of how a particular feature should work and significantly shorten the learning curve.

 Both Gantt charts boast that they can be easily integrated into apps based on the most popular frameworks (React, Angular, Vue.js) and provide detailed integration guides and demos.
-All in all, the official DHTMLX documentation contains 16 guides on the integration of Gantt with different client-side and server-side technologies.
-The number of official guides at Bryntum is slightly less (13).
+All in all, the official DHTMLX documentation contains 18 guides on the integration of Gantt with different client-side and server-side technologies.
+The number of official guides at Bryntum is fewer (11).

 Licensing and Pricing